rsksmart/devportal-1.0/rif/identity/ssi/applications/index.md

 ---
 layout: rsk
-title: "Applications - Self-Sovereign Identity - RIF Identity"
-tags: rif-identity, rif-id, ssi, self-sovereign-identity
 ---

 ## Applications

-- [Issuer App](issuer-app) - React application that handles the administrative tasks of issuing and rejecting credential requests - uses [issuer backend](../services) to handle requests and SSI operations
+- [Issuer app](./issuer-app) - web application that serves as the credential request manager.
+It allows to grant-deny requests, issue verifiable credentials and revoke existing ones.
-- [Holder App](holder-app) - React Native wallet that holds and requests Verifiable Credentials - uses [user-centric data vault](../../data-vault) service to store backup of user's SSI properties
+- [Holder app](./holder-app) - wallet used to store declarative details and credentials of it’s users
+- Verifier app <!-- - [Verifier app](./verifier-app) -->- QR scanner mobile app that verifies verifiable presentations (of verifiable credentials)